BillRaymond/agile-in-action-minima/_posts/2023-07-25-behavorial-change-is-the-heart-of-agile.md

 Today, we're going to talk about behavioral change and how that is the heart of agile change.
 But before we get started, could you introduce yourself please?

 [00:01:10] **Jan Otterbach:** Sure.
-So I'm business agility lead for Elevon Europe and we're part of uS Bank, which to our American listeners here will be a household name, to, to those in other parts of the world, so it's a huge American bank in around 70,000 people working for it.
+So I'm business agility lead for Elavon Europe and we're part of uS Bank, which to our American listeners here will be a household name, to, to those in other parts of the world, so it's a huge American bank in around 70,000 people working for it.
 And we're basically the European card payments.

 so if you have a flower shop and you have a card machine, or if you want to take payments on your website, that's what we do.
 And because we're in payments, everything's automated.
 And technology's changing rapidly, and we need to move with customer demand real quick.
 So, agility and being responsive, listening to customers matters a lot in our industry.

 that's me and that's us.

-[00:01:49] **Bill Raymond:** Before we get started, I know you joined Elevon doing one thing and then you moved into this current role.
+[00:01:49] **Bill Raymond:** Before we get started, I know you joined Elavon doing one thing and then you moved into this current role.
 Uh, be interesting to get a little bit of a picture of the history that you've had at the company.

-[00:02:02] **Jan Otterbach:** Yes, and I'm probably quite the unlikely agile coach in that, for the last decade before coming an Agile coach, about a year and a bit ago, I, was working in technology audit and risk management and, even before joining Elevon, I was a technology auditor in Colton with kpmg, first in Germany, then in Ireland, and it was always focused on.
+[00:02:02] **Jan Otterbach:** Yes, and I'm probably quite the unlikely agile coach in that, for the last decade before coming an Agile coach, about a year and a bit ago, I, was working in technology audit and risk management and, even before joining Elavon, I was a technology auditor in Colton with kpmg, first in Germany, then in Ireland, and it was always focused on.

 Technology change risk compliance.
-And that's then basically what I picked up at Elevon as well.
+And that's then basically what I picked up at Elavon as well.
 I was taking care of technology audits, looking at technology risk.
 And obviously in a business where people are not leaving parking garages, if our business doesn't work, nor buying anything in shops, these tech risks matter a whole lot.

 So I would've been working on our technology function for four years before switching over about a year and a half ago to becoming an agile coach, which in fairness, at the time, I didn't really know what that was.
 I got hired anyways lucky me.
 And, I've been having an awesome time since.